soulwax/CatCraft/README.md

 If you encounter any bugs or have ideas how to improve it, contact me via admin@7reed.com or via Discord: soulwax#5586

-The source code is subject to copyright as of 2021.
+The source code is MIT licensed as of 2022.

 Non-commercial use of the generated *.jar file and resulting config / log files is permitted for your own server.
 Author: Korriban